narwhaljames/restapi-logging-handler/README.md

-# Python RESTful API Logging Handler with Loggly Support
+# Python RESTful API Asyncronous Logging Handler with Loggly Support
 A simple logging handler for python that will send any logging events out to a RESTful API using HTTP POST requests.
+Fully asyncronuous using requests-futures, tested for Python 2 & 3, and has support for Loggly.

 ## Installation
 pip install restapi-logging-handler